devgateway/ansible-role-nginx/README.md

 blocks are generated.
 Each contains nothing but unconditional permanent redirect to the main server.
 The logic of main server domain name detection is described below.

-Additionally, if SSL is enabled for the main site, the third `server` block is generated, with the same `server_name` as the main server.
+Additionally, if SSL is enabled for the main site and `automatic_ssl_redirects` is *true*, the third `server` block is generated, with the same `server_name` as the main server.
 This block contains a permanent redirect from plaintext site to SSL.

 ### Main Server Block